Musa wins 100th Nigeria cap in Cape Verde World Cup qualifier

 - How Tuchel convinced Saul to make 'complicated' Chelsea move

-But he now becomes the third centurion for Nigeria, moving one short of Super Eagles’ record cap holders Joseph Yobo and Vincent Enyeama with 101.
+But he now becomes the third centurion for Nigeria, moving one short of Super Eagles’ record cap holders Joseph Yobo and Vincent Enyeama who have 101 caps each.

 Should the Kano Pillars legend – who has 15 international goals to his credit - feature against the Central African Republic in October, he will join the former Everton and Lille stars in the country’s hallowed ranks.

-His performance saw him invited to the senior national team prior to the 2010 Fifa World Cup, although he did not make the 30-man squad due to an ankle injury.
+His performances saw him invited to the senior national team prior to the 2010 Fifa World Cup, although he did not make the 30-man squad due to an ankle injury.

 At the 2011 Fifa U20 World Cup in Colombia, the former Kano Pillars man scored three goals in five matches and he was included by Fifa’s shortlist for the Adidas Golden Ball.